mrtopher/dashee-widget-boilerplate/README.md

-dashee-widget-boilerplate
+dashEE Widget Boilerplate
 =========================

-Code template for custom dashEE widgets.
+Code template for creating custom widgets to be used with the [dashEE module](http://www.github.com/mrtopher/dashee) for the ExpressionEngine CMS.